brain-score/language/SCORING_FLOW.md

 **Note:**
 - This step is skipped if all plugins already have metadata files
-- Generated metadata is staged for commit (committed in unified commit job)
+- Generated metadata is committed and pushed directly in this job (not staged for later commit)
 - If generation fails for a plugin, workflow continues with other plugins
-- **After commit, the mutation workflow terminates and triggers orchestrator workflow**
+- **After commit and push, the mutation workflow terminates and triggers orchestrator workflow via synchronize event**

 ### 6. Layer Mapping (Conditional)